 German Lentils with Spaetzle (Schwäbische Linsen mit Spätzle)

 - 5 slices thick cut bacon diced

 - 1 carrot finely diced

 - 1 leek finely chopped, thoroughly rinsed and drained

 - 1 pound dried brown lentils rinsed and drained (no need to soak)

 - 7 cups beef broth

 - Homemade German Spätzle or store-bought

-- Add the lentils, bacon, broth, bay leaf, salt, pepper and sugar and bring to a boil.
+- Add the lentils, broth, bay leaf, salt, pepper and sugar and bring to a boil.
 Reduce the heat to medium-low, cover and simmer for 40 minutes.
 Add the vinegar and parsley and simmer another 3-4 minutes.
 If too thick for your taste, add a little extra beef broth.
 Add more salt, pepper, sugar and vinegar to taste.

 - Serve over hot Homemade German Spätzle with a sausage (preferably German Saitenwurst if you can find it).